argoproj/argoproj/community/membership.md

 ### Responsibilities and privileges

 - Have the ability to moderate GitHub discussions
+- Have the ability to triage GitHub issues through labeling
 - Responsive to issues and PRs assigned to them
 - Responsive to mentions of subprojects they are members of
 - Active owner of code they have contributed (unless ownership is explicitly transferred)